Finance it through PayPal! Check it at the checkout.

 South Padre Island Texas Surfari

 Twice a year Lakawa Kiteboarding heads down to Texas to ride during our Minnesota "off" months - November and April.
-These are also the best months for winds in the southern tip of Texas.
+These are also among the best months for winds in the southern tip of Texas.
 These trips offer something for everyone.
 Riding day after day in steady winds allows riders of all abilities to progress quickly and take their riding to new levels.
 It's a fun week(s) of riding, big feasts to rejuvenate, and hanging out in the sun with a group of great people.
-We've had professional photographers, massage therapists, Yoga on the beach, huge group dinners, pro riders join us, new gear demos from Cabrinha, Ozone, Naish, Best, Slingshot, Liquid Force, OneWheel.
+We've had professional photographers, massage therapists, Yoga on the beach, huge group dinners, pro riders join us, new gear demos from North, Cabrinha, Ozone, Naish, Slingshot, Liquid Force, OneWheel.
 Bonfires on the beach.
-7-mile down-wind rides in the lagoon of shallow waters and in the Gulf of Mexico for North and South winds; imagine riding for 1-2 hrs non-stop never needing to work your way back upwind.
-I tried this in the waves on a foil board, it was awesome.
-Also, since the houses are so large and well equipped we usually pair off and make incredible meals, filled with conversation, beverages, and even more video reviews of the days riding.
+7-mile down-wind rides in the lagoon of shallow waters and in the Gulf of Mexico for North and South winds; imagine riding for 1-2 hrs non-stop never needing to work your way back upwind (in the waves on a foil board is awesome).
+Also, since the houses are so large and well equipped, we usually make incredible meals, filled with conversation, beverages, and even more video reviews of the days riding.

 Take some time off, warm up, and advance your skills in unparalleled fashion.
 It is unforgettable happy times.
 We take care of the administrative details and fold into your room fee so you can focus on relaxing and enjoying.
 Anyone can play the game of narrowing in on the cheapest room.
 We funnel a large group to enhance your experience, drive your cost down on luxurious homes and have the trip of a lifetime.
 Review some of the photos/video's of last trips to see for yourself.
 Come to discover why this trip is a bi-annual staple for so many riders.
 Our on-location guidance, daily communication, video/photography, and experience can't be matched, plus we usually have gear we are eager for you to try:) Hospitals, restaurants, repairs, access roads, contacts, shuttle schedules, gear swaps, etc., all figured out for you.
 Believe us, it's not worth it to be holed up in a small room with a free waffle in the shape of Texas for breakfast.
 The shallows in the lagoon are miles long and offer PERFECT learning conditions.